-Whether you’re a seasoned cyclist or the Santos GLNG Brisbane to the Gold Coast Cycle is your first ever cyclosportive, having a good hydration strategy will be key to going the distance on October 19th.
+Whether you’re a seasoned cyclist or the Santos GLNG Brisbane to the Gold Coast Cycle is your first ever cyclosportive, having a good hydration strategy will be key to long distance cycles.

 Poor hydration impairs performance and can make your leg muscles lose power, especially in the latter stages of a long distance ride.
 However drinking too much can weigh you down, cause digestive discomfort, and in severe cases can even lead to serious illnesses like hyponatremia.